jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-getting-started-guide.md

 One of the key functionalities offered by AdapTable is User State Management.
 This takes 2 forms:

 - **Predefined Config**: State created by Developers at Design Time and shipped with Adaptable for first-time use.

-Typically you will ship your AdapTable instance with Predefined Configuration so that your users open their application at first use and see it pre-loaded with Searches, Styles, Edit Rules, Reports etc that match their needs.
+    Typically developers will ship an AdapTable instance with Predefined Configuration so that when their users open the application, they will see it pre-loaded with Searches, Styles, Edit Rules, Reports etc that match their needs.

-Additionally Predefined Configuration will include 'Entitlements' - stipulating which AdapTable functions they are allowed to access.
+    Additionally Predefined Configuration can include 'Entitlements' - stipulating which AdapTable functions users are allowed to access.

-- **Saving State**:  managing changes made to state at Run Time and storing it for future use
+- **Saving State**:  Managing changes made to user state at Run Time and storing it for future use

     AdapTable automatically saves User State as it changes - meaning that the next time the Application is reloaded, the user sees the same state as on the previous visit.

-By default User State gets saved to Local Storage which is how most of the demos on this site work.

-However we provide State Options Functions which allow developers to store User State in any location of their choosing.
+    Adaptable State can either be saved to Local Storage or to a remote location - via the State Options Functions which allow developers to store User State in any location of their choosing.

-You can provide AdapTable at start-up with Predefined Configuration which ensures that when AdapTable first loads it contains all the bespoke objects that your users will need.
-This includes Entitlements.
+See the [AdapTable State Guide](./adaptable-state-guide.md) and [Predefined Config Developer Documentation](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_predefinedconfig_.predefinedconfig.html) for more information.

 ## Adaptable Options

-You use AdaptableOptions to set up AdapTable at design time so that it fits your requirements.
+AdaptableOptions is a large group of property options designed to help developers set up AdapTable at design time so that it fits their requirements.

 There are 2 mandatory properties (primaryKey and vendorGrid) and a host of optional ones (including Predefined Config - see below).

+Most properties are grouped in a series of conceptual sets (e.g. Layout Options, Search Options, Edit Options etc.)

 Where a property is not provided, AdapTable provides a default.

-The developer documentation lists all the available properties and their default values.
+See the [AdaptableOptions Developer Documentation](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_adaptableoptions_.adaptableoptions.html) for more information.

-## Adaptable API
+## Adaptable Api

-AdapTable's api provides full safe, run-time access to all the functionality and state inside AdapTable.
-This allows you to create, save and delete AdapTable objects in your our screens bypassing AdapTable's UI, or to access the Store in a safe non-mutable manner.
+AdapTable's rich, powerful api provides full safe, run-time access to all the functionality and state inside AdapTable.

+This allows users to create, save and delete AdapTable objects in their our screens bypassing AdapTable's UI, or to access the Store in a safe non-mutable manner.

+Everything that can be done in AdapTable through the UI can also be done through code via the Adaptable Api.

+See the [AdaptableApi Developer Documentation](https://api.adaptabletools.com/interfaces/_src_api_adaptableapi_.adaptableapi.html) for more information.

 ### How It Fits Together